exercism/python/exercises/practice/leap/.approaches/introduction.md

 ## Other Approaches

-Besides the aforementioned and idiomatic approaches, you could also approach the exercise as follows:
+Besides the aforementioned idiomatic approaches, you could also approach the exercise as follows:

 ### Approach: Using `datetime` Addition